H E L P !

 Students continue to develop experimental and analytical skills on longer and more complex investigations involving the interactions between the electromagnetic forces.

 Physics 4880 - Senior Physics Laboratory

 (May be taken in either the 3rd or 4th year of the program.)
-Students will work more independently on more advanced, multi-period experiments.
-Formal reports will be required for several experiments.
+Students will work independently on more advanced, multi-period explorations of superconductivity, cosmic ray detection, microwaves, chaotic systems, and measure the universal gravitational constant.
+Formal reports will be required for all experiments.
 Depending on equipment available, experiments may be chosen to compliment the student's areas of interest.

 Questions or Comments? physics_webmaster